seanpm2001/seanslifearchive_images_jewels_-android_game-/README.md

 ## About

 See above.
 This repository hosts all my daily Jewels session pictures.
-I currently play the [Android version](https://play.google.com/store/apps/details?id=org.mhgames.jewels&hl=en_US&gl=US)
+I currently play the [Android version](https://play.google.com/store/apps/details?id=org.mhgames.jewels&hl=en_US&gl=US) there is a version available for iOS called iJewels.
+As of November 8th 2020, it no longer exists.

 These daily pictures are to be used for progress monitoring, but can also be used as stock images.

 I started playing Jewels all the way back in the fall of 2009.
 It was my first Android game.
 I remember playing it during my vacation in Alaska.

+I started playing the game again in September 2020 during my 2020 Cannon Beach Vacation.
+My current goal is to max out the score in zen mode.
+As of November 7th 2020, I am 45.22% to the goal, with a score of 4522420.
+I am hoping an extra digit doesn't get added once I reach a score of 9999990.

 ***